-A pension plan is required to file with the US Department of Labor an annual report (i.e., Form 5500) containing financial and other information about the plan.
-Copies of the annual report are available from the US Department of Labor, Employee Benefits Security Administration's Public Disclosure Room at 200 Constitution Avenue, NW, Room N-1513, Washington, DC 20210, or by calling 202.693.8673.
-For 2009 and subsequent plan years, you may obtain an electronic copy of the plan's annual report by going to www.efast.dol.gov and using the Form 5500 search function.
+Pension plans must file annual reports with the US Department of Labor.
+The report is called the "Form 5500".
+These reports contain financial and other information.
+You may obtain an electronic copy of the plan's annual report by going to www.efast.dol.gov and using the search tool.
+Annual reports are also available from the US Department of Labor, Employee Benefits Security Administration's Public Disclosure Room at 200 Constitution Avenue, NW, Room N-1513, Washington, DC 20210, or by calling 202.693.8673.
 Or you may obtain a copy of the Plan's annual report by making a written request to the plan administrator.
-Individual information, such as the amount of your accrued benefit under the plan, is not contained in the annual report.
-If you are seeking information regarding your benefits under the plan, contact the plan administrator identified below under "Where To Get More Information."
+Annual reports do not contain personal information, such as the amount of your accrued benefit.
+You may contact your plan administrator if you want information about your accrued benefits.
+Your plan administrator is identified below under "Where To Get More Information."